 Carla grew up in Calgary and moved to BC shortly after graduating high school.
 The picturesque landscape was calling, so she moved to Mission in 2003 where she’s since been raising her family; a now grown daughter and a young son.

-Carla has been in management with Canada Post for 13 years, spending the most recent 3 as the Local Area Superintendent of the Mission Delivery Centre.
+Carla has been in management with Canada Post for 15 years, spending the most recent 3 as the Local Area Superintendent of the Mission Delivery Centre.
 She and her family have participated in the Adopt-A-Block program in previous years and have enjoyed taking part in many of the community events such as MissionFest, Canada Day at Fraser River Heritage Park, Halloween on 1st and the Candlelight Parade.
-She is excited to be a part of the DBA and looks forward to being involved with the community.
+She is enjoying being a part of the DBA and involved in the community.